 What is a sanitary trim?

-A sanitary trim (or sanitary clip) refers to trimming or shaving the coat so it's shorter in the areas where urine or feces may otherwise stain or get stuck in the coat.
-Areas such as around the anus, genitals and abdomen.
-This helps keeps your dog or cat clean without having to clip the entire coat, and avoids urine or feces clinging to the coat, avoiding unpleasant odours and reducing the risk of infection.
+A sanitary trim (or sanitary clip) refers to trimming or shaving the coat so it's shorter in the areas that often become dirty when toileting.
+The most common areas are around the bottom, genitals and abdomen.
+This helps keeps your dog or cat clean without having to clip the entire coat, and avoids urine or feces clinging to the coat, avoiding unpleasant odours, staining and reducing the risk of infection.
 Clipping the abdomen also helps avoid longer hair from touching carpet, bedding or furniture, avoiding smells and stains around the house.

 A female that has not been spayed will often have a sanitary trim when she's in heat to make cleaning up blood and discharge easier.
 If planning to breed, trimming the genitals can also make access easier.
 Sanitary trims are recommended for longer-coat pets with incontinence to avoid infection and make clean-up easier for owners.
 Long-haired cats or kittens who use litter trays can be trimmed to avoid litter or feces sticking to the coat.
 Pregnant dogs and cats often have their abdomen area trimmed to give kittens and puppies easier access to nipples for feeding.